LihSheng/duty-roster/README.md

     -   Monthly duties (specific day of month, e.g., last Friday)
     -   Custom frequency options
     -   User-defined duties (no default duties required)
+    -   Group duties that can be assigned to multiple people simultaneously
 -   **People Management**: Add team members with contact information
 -   **Calendar View**: Drag-and-drop interface for duty assignments
 -   **Notifications**: Email and WhatsApp notifications for duty assignments and reminders